vishnunair3009/FlytBase-Technical-Assesment/README.md

 # FlytBase-Technical-Assesment
 A Python system for verifying drone waypoint missions in shared airspace by detecting spatial and temporal conflicts with other drones.
 Features conflict explanations, scenario visualizations, and a 4D (3D+time) simulation.
 Designed for scalability and modularity focused on implementation in UTM (Unmanned Aircraft System Traffic Management).

+# Installation Guide - How to Run ?

+   1) Install requirements/ make sure all the dependencies are installed eg : pip install numpy matplotlib
+   2) generate missions/ run the preliminary script for generating missions labelled "-----" using : python generate_missions.py
+   3) Run the main deconfliction system script using : python drone_deconfliction_system.py
 # Setup and Execution Workflow

 2 step workflow !